More-Sushant/Heart-Disease-Classification/README.md

 # Heart-Disease-Prediction
 ### Steps for running the project:
-1. Download the files and extract it.
+1. Download the files and extract them.
-2. Open the terminal in the same location.
+2. Open the terminal or anaconda prompt at the same location.
 3. Type "streamlit run app.py" in that terminal.
 4. A web page will open to enter details.
 5. Enter the value of the specified parameters.